HajMichal/RealTimeChatApp/README.md

 <img src="https://fonts.gstatic.com/s/e/notoemoji/latest/1f680/512.gif" alt="🚀" width="175" height="175">

+Deployed app is not working because I can't find good and free hosting for my backend side.
+You can install it localy.

-The most original idea for project
+The most original idea for project...

 * You can create new account or log into an existing one.
 * You can invite your friends